nairadithya/website/src/content/blog/raindrop/index.md

 makers/
 ```

-I've given up all hope of ever being able to adopt a generic system, as appealing as something like PARA is... and there's still some merit to the ideas behind it, I don't think that's the right approach for this.
+I've given up all hope of ever being able to adopt a generic system, as appealing as something like [PARA](https://fortelabs.com/blog/para/) is...
+I don't think that's the right approach for this.
+This structure is an active reflection of the things I'm prioritizing.

 These are my top level views into the things I read.
 I don't fully like that there's an entire folder named 'ideas' but I can't think of anything better as of now.